The Rado Star Prize

 The Rado Star Prize uk 2018

 The Rado Star Prize is an established design competition that is held around the world in various international editions.
-The inaugural UK edition was held last year with the Jury Prize awarded to Joachim Froment for his 0.6 Chair.
+The inaugural UK edition was held last year with the judges’s prize awarded to Joachim Froment for his 0.6 Chair.
 This year it returned for its second edition with a theme of ‘On Time / Time Off’.
 Entrants were invited to explore the concept of passing time, enriching life, and products that enhance the user’s awareness of where they spend their time.
 Shortlisted projects included lighting, ceramics, furniture and innovative manufacturing processes and the ten finalists were invited to exhibit their designs at designjunction during London Design Festival with the winner receiving a £5000 cash prize as well as a Rado timepiece.

 The Judge’s choice

-The jury awarded the 2018 prize to David Knowles, a 3D design student from Northumbria University, for his GC18 coffee table.
+The judges awarded the 2018 prize to David Knowles, a 3D design student from Northumbria University, for his GC18 coffee table.
 Made of hexagonal columns cast in Jesmonite it was inspired by the natural beauty, grandeur and structure of the Giant’s Causeway.

 “During a trip to Northern Ireland the Giant’s Causeway resonated deeply with me” said David.
 “The place was breathtaking and filled me with a sense of awe.
 The multifaceted levels, the undulating forms and the natural but orderly rhythm of hexagons made me want to capture the essence and spirit of the Causeway’s unique landscape within a piece of furniture.”